valerianaGit/FlutterDriftLocalDataStorageDemo/README.md

 ## Getting Started

 This project is a demo.
-Project is meant to accompany the Flutter chicago talk on April 24th on local data storage using the Drift package.
+This project is meant to accompany the Flutter Chicago talk on April 24th 2023 on local data storage using the Drift package.

 ## Steps covered in talk
 1 -     flutter create project